Walk 228 – Barony A Frame to Dumfries House Estate – 3 miles

-TERRAIN: Surfaced paths and earth trails which can become very muddy/waterlogged in places.
+TERRAIN: Surfaced paths and gravel trails which can become muddy in places.
 Downhill most of the way there and uphill most of the way back.
-One kissing gate.

 Car parking at Barony A Frame.
 Local bus service stops on Barony Road a short walk from the start point.
 There is cycle parking on the Barony A Frame site, next to the pump track (see map on arrival).

-A new walk for me today: believe it or not my very first time out at Barony A Frame!
+Believe it or not, the February visit was my very first time out at Barony A Frame!
 What an amazing place.

 Before setting off on our walk to Dumfries House Estate we spent ages exploring and reading all the historical info boards.
 I really love when effort is made to preserve the heritage of an area and this site is a brilliant example of that.